Litherland High School: Later history

 In 1986, the school's sixth form was threatened with closure, to instead replaced by tertiary colleges at Hugh Baird College and Southport College respectively.
 The governors opposed the proposals and parents were hostile to the prospect of losing the sixth form, believing it would deprive children and their parents the choice of where they have their further education.
 Headmaster Gerald Banks accepted that falling rolls had meant that there were fewer students taking A-level courses, but appealed for more information about what Hugh Baird College could offer as an alternative.
 The council argued that projected pupil numbers heading into the 1990s meant that changes had to be made to deal with the "unacceptably small" numbers of students in Bootle, Litherland and Crosby sixth form centres.

+In 1991, Jim Donnelly took up the post of headteacher, reportedly inheriting issues of poor staff morale, inadequate facilities and low standards.
+Just under half of the students at the time were eligible for free school meals and the area had high unemployment levels.
+Donnelly prioritised improvements to the school's environment and morale, with significant investment in computing resources.
+His efforts were recognised by Ofsted in 1998, who noted the school as an example for other schools to aspire to.

 The school was badly damaged in October 1997 when a fire, thought to have started in a woodwork workshop, was believed to have been started by arsonists.
 In February 2002, the school was awarded its specialist status as a 'Languages' college, with an assurance of £500,000 being spent over the following four years to enhance the language teaching facilities.

-New school construction
+New school building

 The Liverpool Echo reported in October 2006 that Sefton Council had been awarded government funding to build a new school, which would merge with Bootle High School, mainly due to falling intake numbers particularly at Bootle High School, with proposals for a sixth form to be constructed on the Netherton site.
 Approval for the project was delayed due to an objection raised with regards to the closure of Bootle High School, although indications had been made that the DfES had approved Sefton's plan.

 A meeting held at the Town Hall, Bootle in May 2007 indicated the project to cost approximately £22.4m, with the new higher capacity Litherland High School to take effect from 1 September 2009.
 All pupils at Bootle High School were guaranteed a place at the new Litherland High School.

-As of 1 September 2009, over 400 new students started at the school.
-Most were transferred over from the now closed Bootle High School and the rest were the new year-7 pupils.
-Up to now the merge has been a great success in the views of both old Bootle High School children and Litherland High School children.
-Children from current 8 to 10 were merged in forms and classes while current year-11s were just mixed for forms and kept separate for lessons.
-This decision was authorized to try not to place the pupils' education at greater risk by them having to make new friends while trying to concentrate on their GCSEs.
-The school was recognised as the most improved in the borough when a report in January 2010 noted the percentage of students achieving five GCSEs inclusive of English and Maths increasing from 23% to 44%.